All pieces are handmade in our Parisian studio.

 It all starts with a ball of earth.

-Under the hands of our ceramists, the material stretches, takes shape, and becomes animals or lucky charms.
-These shapes are smoothed, then the clay dries for ten days.
-Each member of the team specializes in certain shapes: Ivana the lucky charms, Héloïse the deer, Sara the tigers, and the foxes!
+Under the hands of our ceramists, the material stretches, takes shape, becomes an animal or a lucky charm.
+These shapes are smoothed, then the clay dries for 10 days.
+Each team member specializes in certain shapes: Ivana in lucky charms, Héloïse in deer, Sara in tigers and foxes!

 ...or casting?